-7. Resolution in Support of Allocation Request for FY 23-24 Funding through the State Low Carbon Transit Operations Program (LCTOP)
+D. Resolution in Support of Allocation Request for FY 23-24 Funding through the State Low Carbon Transit Operations Program (LCTOP)

-The Finance & Administration Committee referred Resolution 09-2024 to the Board of Directors for approval in support of an allocation request to Caltrans for the FY 23-24 Low Carbon Transit Operations Program (LCTOP) to construct necessary facility improvements at LAVTA's Atlantis Operations & Maintenance Facility to replace existing aging, insufficient facilities and accommodate the agency's transition to and future expansion of a 100% Fuel Cell Electric Bus (FCEB) fleet.
+The Board of Directors approved Resolution 09-2024 in support of an allocation request to Caltrans for the FY 23-24 Low Carbon Transit Operations Program (LCTOP) to construct necessary facility improvements at LAVTA's Atlantis Operations & Maintenance Facility to replace existing aging, insufficient facilities and accommodate the agency's transition to and future expansion of a 100% Fuel Cell Electric Bus (FCEB) fleet.

-8. Resolution in Support of Allocation Request for Regional Measure 2 Funding for the Transit Signal Priority Upgrade and Expansion Project
+E. Resolution in Support of Allocation Request for Regional Measure 2 Funding for the Transit Signal Priority Upgrade and Expansion Project

-The Finance & Administration Committee referred Resolution 10-2024 to the Board of Directors for approval in support of an allocation request to the Metropolitan Transportation Commission for \$388,000 in RM2 funding for the design phase of the Transit Signal Priority Upgrade & Expansion Project.
+The Board of Directors approved Resolution 10-2024 in support of an allocation request to the Metropolitan Transportation Commission for \$388,000 in RM2 funding for the design phase of the Transit Signal Priority Upgrade & Expansion Project.